CREATIVITY COACHING FOR MULTI-PASSIONATE CREATIVES

 This is my 3-step approach.

-Imperfect small steps
+Take imperfect small steps

 The way you get started, and move forward, is by doing one tiny, imperfect step after another.
 If you feel resistance, your step is too big.
+This is the super effective kaizen approach.

-Lower the stakes
+You lower the stakes

 “Katja is kind and compassionate, she doesn't impose a rigid, one-size-fits-all way of doing things, and she actually helps you find your own way.